Eating well to build muscle healthily

 Watch your calorie intake

-For effective nutrition, you need to be aware of your calorie requirements.
-Factors such as age, gender, weight and level of activity play an important role.
-Online calculators or advice from a nutritionist can help.
+For effective nutrition, you need to be aware of your individual calorie requirements.
+Factors such as age, sex, weight and level of physical activity play a role – an online calculator or nutritionist can provide more information.
 Once you understand your calorie requirements, you can plan and achieve sustainable results.

 What to eat to build muscle